Some tips on settling in to the "Big Mango" and the "Land of Smiles"

 - the IB Middle Years Programme for ages 11-16 years

-IB World Schools in Bangkok may offer one, two or all three IB programmes.
+IB World Schools in Bangkok may offer one, two, three or all four IB programmes.
 This means that not all IB schools provide an IB education for all age levels.
 A school may, for example, provide general primary or secondary education according to a national curriculum (e.g. American, British, Canadian or Australian) but offer the IB Diploma Programme for its pre-university students.
-The best IB schools in Bangkok offer all 3 programmes.
+The best IB schools in Bangkok offer a continuum of IB programmes from Early Years to graduation.

 Parents should ask whether or not a school has been officially authorized by the IB to offer all of the IB programmes.